apache/comdev-site/source/pmc/adding-committers.md

 ### Announcing results

-After a positive result, record the result on the PMC list with a `[RESULT][VOTE]` subject and then invite the candidate, using [this template](/templates/committer-results.txt) for a new committer, or [this template](/templates/committer-pmc-results.txt) for a committer and PMC member.
+After a positive result, record the result on the PMC list with a `[RESULT][VOTE]` subject and then invite the candidate, using the [committer vote results template](/templates/committer-results.txt) for a new committer, or the [committer + PMC member vote results template](/templates/committer-pmc-results.txt) for a committer and PMC member.

 We give candidates a chance to decline committership